michael-s-downs/thethingineed/services/documentation/techhubgenaillmapi.md

   - seed: (only in GPT models) used to replicate the same output from the model (not always the same).
 This param is in beta  **_(only in azure platform)_**.
   - response_format (optional): The values available to manage the output format of the image generation models are [url, bs64_json] and for text generation models (only avaliable in selected ones by Azure OpenAI) is [json_object].
   - For image generation:
-    - quality (optional): quality of the output image [“standard”, “hd”] default as standard
+    + quality (optional): quality of the output image [“standard”, “hd”] default as standard
-    - size (optional): Output size format [“1024x1024”, “1792x1024”, “1024x1792”] default as “1024x1024”
+    + size (optional): Output size format [“1024x1024”, “1792x1024”, “1024x1792”] default as “1024x1024”
-    - style (optional): Output style of the image [vivid, natural], default as vivid
+    + style (optional): Output style of the image [vivid, natural], default as vivid

-- platform_metadata (required):
+* platform_metadata (required):
   - platform (required): Name of the desired platform.
 Possible values: “azure”, “openai”, or “bedrock”.
   - timeout (optional): Maximum time to response.
 By default is 30s if this value is not passed.

 Specifically for DALLE the request parameters are:

-- query_metadata: Data related to the query:
+* query_metadata: Data related to the query:
   - query: Data related with the photo to generate
   - template_name: Name of the template that will be used
   - template: Template that will be used
   - lang: Language of the query
   - persistence: memory of the chat with chatgpt

-- llm_metadata: Data related to the language model
+* llm_metadata: Data related to the language model:
   - model: Model used (can be a pool),
   - max_input_tokens: Max number of tokens used in the request
   - response_format: Output format of the image [url, bs64_json]